 2. Small Knotless Box Braids

 Knotless braids are exactly what they sound like, braids that do not tie that knot around your actual hair and gives the illusion that the braiding hair extensions are coming out of your scalp.
-If you are looking for a box braid style that is on the more natural looking side, than it'll be the knotless for you sis!
-The type of hair that most braiders use professional braiders or my ladies that have no choice but to do their hair themselves use pre stretched braiding hair.
-Pre stretched braiding hair is the way to go nowadays because it cuts braiding time down.
-No more manually stretching hair to get the desired length.
-Check out this detailed tutorial on how to do knotless braids by: Sunkissedcurls.
+If you are looking for a box braid style that is on the more natural-looking side then it'll be the knotless for you, sis!
+The type of hair that most braiders use professional braiders or my ladies that have no choice but to do their hair themselves use pre-stretched braiding hair.
+Pre-stretched braiding hair is the way to go nowadays because it cuts braiding time down.
+No more manually stretching the hair to get the desired length.
+Check out this detailed tutorial on how to do knotless braids by Sunkissedcurls.

 3. Micro Braids

 Yes, you read that right!
-Micro braids a.k.a micro dots, are making a come back ya'll.
-Micro braids has been a forgotten style, because of how time consuming they are to get done, and now it has been brought back by Laura Harrier in Blackkklansman.
-More and more stylist are getting micro braid requests from their clients.
-If you do not mind sitting in a chair for hours and want a versatile braid style that you can style any way you want, then micro braids are fo you.
-Watch this in depth tutorial on how to do this braid hair style.
+Micro braids a.k.a microdots are making a come back you guys.
+Micro braids have been a forgotten style, because of how time-consuming they are to get done, and now it has been brought back by Laura Harrier in Blackkklansman.
+More and more stylists are getting micro braid requests from their clients.
+If you do not mind sitting in a chair for hours and want a versatile braid style that you can style any way you want, then micro braids are for you.
+Watch this in-depth tutorial on how to do this braid hairstyle.